dhontecillas/teamworkapigen/README.md

 - Your **github user email and name** to setup git to use those when creating the branch for PR.

-- A **private key** (from a public / private key) for your user that has permissions to clone, and create a branch with updated files and push that branch into the repo.
-(TODO: Another option could be fork the project, and create a PR from a separate repository)

 - A **personal github token**, to access the github token, that will allow to create a Pull Request.